broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

     * If you’re updating WARP documentation, read the [documentation style guide](https://broadinstitute.github.io/warp/docs/contribution/contribute_to_warp_docs/doc_style) for helpful formatting tips.

-#### 6. Make a Pull Request (PR) to the WARP **develop** branch.
+#### 6. Make a pull request to the WARP **develop** branch.

-When updates are ready, make a PR using WARP's **develop** branch as a base.
+When updates are ready, [make a pull request (PR)](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) using WARP's **develop** branch as a base.
 In the comments section of the PR, notify the WARP team to review the PR and start the necessary repository [tests](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines).
 You can do this by typing `test and review @broadinstitute/warp-admins`.

 #### 7. Revise the PR as necessary for the [review process](#review-process).